 - AI Sky Enhancer – 47%

 - Structure – 43% (Softness 50, Boost 67)

 - RAW development – Remove Distortion and Chromatic Aberrations, Straighten horizon

 Here is the result:

 The result is a big improvement.
 There’s still work to do.
 A dust spot to remove and Luminar has introduced some noise, particularly in the sky.
 Both are easily dealt with…

 Luminar’s result is impressive.

 Luminar always produces pleasing results and has an enormous range of filters and presets to choose from.
 To my mind, it is unsurpassed at improving skies, especially blue skies where a polarisar should have been used.
-Additionally, underexposed images are better processed with Luminar than any other tool I’ve used.
+Underexposed images are better processed with Luminar than any other tool I’ve used.

 Skylum have announced Luminar 4 which includes better image processing and the ability to replace entire skies without the difficulty of making selections.
-It will be released in the Fall and is available now as a pre-order at a very reasonable price…
+They will release it in the Fall and is available now as a pre-order at a very reasonable price…

 I don’t think there is, or ever will be, a single tool that will do everything.
 But Luminar is a tool that should be in every photographer’s toolkit.
 It is more flexible and has more features than Lightroom.
-If you have Luminar, Photo Ninja and DXO Photo Lab in your toolkit then you’ll be equipped to process any image…
+If you have Luminar, Photo Ninja and DXO Photo Lab in your toolkit then you can process any image…